dodopayments/dodo-adapters/packages/convex/README.md

 Step 4: Create your payment functions file.

 // convex/dodo.ts
-import { DodoPayments } from "@dodopayments/convex";
+import { DodoPayments, DodoPaymentsClientConfig } from "@dodopayments/convex";
 import { components } from "./_generated/api";
 import { internal } from "./_generated/api";

 export const dodo = new DodoPayments(components.dodopayments, {
   // This function maps your Convex user to a Dodo Payments customer
-  // Customize it based on your authentication provider and user database
+  // Customize it based on your authentication provider and customer database

   identify: async (ctx) => {
     const identity = await ctx.auth.getUserIdentity();